 The endocannabinoid system is one of the largest receptor systems in the mammalian body and is responsible for maintaining homeostasis.
-The ECS is comprised of endogenous cannabinoids, cannabinoid receptors and enzymes responsible for synthesis and degradation of endocannabinoids.
+The ECS comprises endogenous cannabinoids, cannabinoid receptors, and enzymes responsible for the synthesis and degradation of endocannabinoids.
 It is a set of receptors, the CB1 and CB2 receptors.
-Much of the ongoing research in this area is looking at how these molecules will affect the endocannabinoid system.
+Much of the ongoing research in this area looks at how these molecules will affect the endocannabinoid system.

-Cannabis a term for a genus of plants that includes the marijuana and hemp plant.
-Hemp and hemp derived CBD is legal while marijuana and its derivatives are not.
+Cannabis is a term for a genus of plants that includes the marijuana and hemp plant.
+Hemp and hemp-derived CBD is legal, while marijuana and its derivatives are not.

 These are the set of molecules that are coming from plants that work on the endocannabinoid system, as opposed to endocannabinoids or endogenous ligands, which are molecules created by the body to work on the endocannabinoid system.
 “Cannabinoids” is often used to refer to either endogenously produced or plant produced.

 Terpenes are a set of molecules produced by many plants that add to the aroma of different fruits, flowers, and plants in general.
 They are thought to add to the potential therapeutic benefits of phytocannabinoids and have beneficial properties of their own such as calming, anti-inflammatory, etc.

 Flavonoids are a set of molecules also produced by many plants that add to the flavor of different fruits, flowers, and plants in general.
 They are thought to add to the potential therapeutic benefits of phytocannabinoids and terpenes.